mytosbio/sensirion-hdlc-node/README.md

 ## Development

 Please feel free to fork and modify this code.
-We have attempted to add some basic cde quality checks to the process.
+We have attempted to add some basic code quality checks to the process.
 When creating commits the Typescript files are built and linted to check they conform to the correct standards.
 If using VSCode then we highly recommend installing the prettier and eslint extensions.

+For more details on how to contribute to this project please see [Contributing][contributing.md] guidelines.

 ### Running tests

 There are extensive tests to assert correct functionality.
 The test runner used is `jest` which accepts a number of arguments to watch the test files and filter tests based on filename.
-The following command will run all the tests for the reposiotory.
+The following command will run all the tests for the repository.

 ```
 yarn run test